galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

 > ![preview results](images/preview_results.png "Results preview")
 {: .hands_on}

 Results now show the Ensembl id of our over-expressed genes.
-We have now access to all the information about the `gene` entity containing on the GFF file. for example, we can filter on chromosome and display chromosome and strand to get information about gene location.
+We have now access to all the information about the `gene` entity contained in the GFF file.
+For example, we can filter on chromosome and display chromosome and strand to get information about gene location.

 > ### {% icon hands_on %} Hands-on: Filter `gene`
 > 1. Show `reference` and `strand` using the eye icon